jmanc3/kakoune-plus/README.md

 fzf, to open files with a fuzzy finder

+highlight, so that code preview of fzf is syntax highlighted

+grep, to check if kak alias already exists in bashrc

 xsel, so that copy and pasting from buffer in X11 works

 ## Explanation